JKorf/CryptoExchange.Net/README.md

 Alternatively, sponsor me on Github using [Github Sponsors](https://github.com/sponsors/JKorf).

 ## Release notes
+* Version 9.0.0-beta6 - 03 May 2025
+    * Fixed initial asset info in ExchangeSymbolCache not getting cached in uppercase
+    * Fixed ArrayConverter creating new JsonSerializerContext for each default json deserialization

 * Version 9.0.0-beta5 - 30 Apr 2025
     * Add support for specifying additional custom converters when creating JsonSerializerOptions
     * Fix issue overriding default options when using SetApiCredentials on client